PDF417 in Microsoft Excel

 2. Select StrokeScribe Control from the list of available objects and press OK:

-3. Click anywhere on the worksheet to insert the barcode object.
+3. Click anywhere on the sheet to insert the barcode object.

 4. Activate the Design Mode button on the Developer tab.